 1. Green Beans

-Green beans are a good choice for butter chicken because they can stand up to the rich, fatty sauce.
+Green beans (see also these recipes using a can of green beans) are a good choice for butter chicken because they can stand up to the rich, fatty sauce.

 It’s a perfect pairing of textures: the smooth, velvety sauce and the crunch of the green beans.

 The flavors go together perfectly, too—the beans’ earthiness complements the spices in the butter chicken, and the tomatoes in the sauce bring out the natural sweetness of the green beans.